Child taken overseas – what can you do?

 Family Law Watchlist

-– In the event that your child may not have yet left Australia you can contact the Australian Federal Police (“AFP”) and complete a Family Law Watchlist request form.
-See https://www.afp.gov.au/what-we-do/crime-types/family-law-kit In addition to completing the form with the AFP you will also need a Court Order placing your child on the Family Law Watchlist.
+In the event that your child may not have yet left Australia you can contact the Australian Federal Police (“AFP”).
+You can also complete a Family Law Watchlist request form.
+See https://www.afp.gov.au/what-we-do/crime-types/family-law-kit.
+In addition to completing the form with the AFP, you will also need a Court Order placing your child on the Family Law Watchlist.

 Hague Convention on the Civil Aspects of International Child Abduction (“Hague Convention”)

 If your child has been taken to another country you will need to find out whether that country is a member of the Hague Convention.
 A list of member countries can be found on the Australian Government Attorney-General’s Department at: https://www.ag.gov.au/FamiliesAndMarriage/Families/InternationalFamilyLaw/Pages/HagueConventionOnTheCivilAspectsOfInternationalChildAbduction.aspx.

 If your child has been taken to a country that is a member of the Hague Convention or you do not know which country your child has been taken to, you should contact the Australian Central Authority and make an Application for the return of your child.
 You can do this at: https://www.ag.gov.au/FamiliesAndMarriage/Families/InternationalFamilyLaw/Pages/InternationalParentalChildAbduction.aspx.

 The Australian Central Authority provides the lawful procedure for seeking the return of abducted children to their home country so that issues of residence and contact can be resolved.

 Provides free legal assistance with respect to any Hague Convention Applications, mediation and negotiating with parents in other countries and counselling and support services.
 See http://www.iss.org.au/

 Department of Foreign Affairs and Trade (“DFAT”) Consular Office